Devolver Digital: Growth and film distribution (2013–present)

 In April 2023, Devolver acquired Oregon-based indie studio Doinksoft.
 In November of the same year, Devolver acquired Washington-based indie studio System Era Softworks, known for Astroneer, whom Devolver had attempted to acquire the publishing rights to years ago but failed.
 Morin stepped down as CEO in February 2024 and was replaced by Miller.

-In July 2024, Kwalee acquired a 3.58% minority stake in Devolver Digital for the purpose of expanding their operations in the PC and console market.
+In July 2024, Kwalee acquired a 3.58% minority stake in Devolver Digital for the purpose of expanding its operations in the PC and console market.

 Devolver launched a new publishing branch, Big Fan Games, in October 2024.
 Big Fan aimed to cater to indie developers that were working with licensed intellectual properties to develop their games.
-The branch includes members from Good Shepherd Entertainment, taking over the publishing rights of their previous games John Wick Hex and Hellboy Web of Wyrd, while several partnerships have been established with large IP holders including The Walt Disney Company, Home Box Office, Inc., and Dark Horse Comics.
+The branch includes members from Good Shepherd Entertainment, taking over the publishing rights of its previous games John Wick Hex and Hellboy Web of Wyrd, while several partnerships have been established with large IP holders including The Walt Disney Company, Home Box Office, Inc., and Dark Horse Comics.

+Devolver informed shareholders it intended to delist from the AIM market and become private ahead of a September 2026 shareholders' meeting, seeking a vote to affirm this step.
+The company told shareholders that it "faced the ongoing challenge of delivering growth in line with market expectations despite those difficult sector conditions", and that its current share price "does not reflect the true market value" of the company, having lost about 96% of its share value since it was first listed.

 Public appearance

 Fork Parker

-Devolver Digital presents Fork Parker, a fictional character, as their chief financial officer.
+Devolver Digital presents Fork Parker, a fictional character, as its chief financial officer.
 The character first appeared in a promotional video for Serious Sam HD: The First Encounter in August 2009.
 A Twitter account is operated under Fork Parker's name, which, as of September 2015, has 10,000 followers.
 He is also credited on Devolver Digital's blog posts and press releases.
 Fork Parker is intentionally presented as satirical and inappropriate.
 A game featuring the character, Fork Parker's Holiday Profit Hike was released for free on Windows and OS X in 2014; it was developed by Dodge Roll as their debut game, two years before the release of Enter the Gungeon.
 Another game, Fork Parker's Crunch Out was developed by Mega Cat Studios for the Super Nintendo Entertainment System and released by Devolver Digital in February 2019, with all profits going to Take This, a non-profit organization for mental health in the gaming community.